Also visit Youth Links I Kidney Kids Camps I Kidney Capers & holidays

 Practical guide and resource for Australian families, to assist parents of children with chronic illness, disability, mental illness, or a life-threatening illness, find their way around often complex medical & community systems.

-Very Special Kids (partnership with Gandel Charitable Trust) - freecall 1800 888 875 or email@example.com - download Victorian version>
+For kids in Victoria Very Special Kids (partnership with Gandel Charitable Trust) - freecall 1800 888 875 or firstname.lastname@example.org

 KidneyHealthAus - Kidney-Ed TV on YouTube

 Reviewed videos and animations interesting animations - for both adults and kids

 Collection of clips reviewed by our team.
 Quality videos, animations, health education videos, patient stories and topics, grouped in playlists.
 Recommended for project work.
 View Kidney and urinary system playlist first.